A unified approach to structural limits, and limits of graphs with bounded tree-depth: Limits as Measures on Stone Spaces

 We denote by ${\mathcal B}({\rm FO}(\sig))$ the equivalence classes of ${\rm FO}(\sig)$ defined by logical equivalence.
-The (class of) unsatisfiable formulas (resp. of tautologies) will be designated by $0$ (resp. $1$).
+The (class of) unsatisfiable formulas (resp.\ of tautologies) will be designated by $0$ (resp.\ $1$).
 Then, ${\mathcal B}({\rm FO}(\sig))$ gets a natural structure of Boolean algebra (with minimum $0$, maximum $1$, infimum $\wedge$, supremum $\vee$, and complement $\neg$).
-This algbera is called the {\em Lindenbaum-Tarski algebra} of ${\rm FO}(\sig)$.
+This algebra is called the {\em Lindenbaum--Tarski algebra} of ${\rm FO}(\sig)$.
 Notice that all the Boolean algebras ${\rm FO}(\sig)$ for countable $\sig$ are isomorphic, as there exists only one countable atomless Boolean algebra up to isomorphism (see \cite{Hodges1993}).

 For an integer $p\geq 1$, the fragment ${\rm FO}_p(\sig)$ of ${\rm FO}(\sig)$ contains first-order formulas $\phi$ such that ${\rm Fv}(\phi)\subseteq\{x_1,\dots,x_p\}$.
 The fragment ${\rm FO}_0(\sig)$ of ${\rm FO}(\sig)$ contains first-order formulas without free variables (that is {\em sentences}).